ThomasBittner1/KangarooDocumentation/docs/puppet/tweakerCtrls.md

+---
+title: Maya Rig Builder - Kangaroo Builder
+description: Learn how to use Kangaroo Builder, a Maya rigging tool for creating character rigs.
+It includes everything you need - body rig builder, face rig builder, pose editor, and more
+---

 Tweaker Ctrls are ctrls that follow your current setup, and then deform the mesh with an additional skinCluster.
 In this example the Cube Ctrl is a tweaker, that follows the previous skinCluster and blendShape setup, but